cockroachdb/docs/v1.1/performance-best-practices-overview.md

 ## Unique ID Best Practices

-The common approach to generate unique IDs is one of the following:
+The common approach for generating unique IDs is one of the following:

  - Monotonically increase `INT` IDs by using transactions with roundtrip `SELECT`s
  - Use `SERIAL` variables to generate random unique IDs